 Prof Harold Thimbleby …

-Harold Thimbleby is professor of computer science at Swansea University, Wales.
+Harold Thimbleby is See Change Digital Health Fellow at Swansea University, Wales.

 His passion is designing dependable systems to accommodate human error, especially in healthcare.
 See CHI+MED: Multidisciplinary Computer-Human Interaction research for the design and safe use of interactive medical devices for a major project he’s been on.
 See for some of his recent work in healthcare IT, and for recent coverage in the news.

 Harold is an Honorary Fellow of the Royal College of Physicians, a Fellow of the Royal College of Physicians, Edinburgh, the Institute of Engineering Technology, the Learned Society of Wales, and an Honorary Fellow of the Royal Society of Arts.